Luxury Whole-Home Renovation in Naples, FL: Process, Timeline, and Cost

 A luxury whole-home renovation in Naples generally takes four to six months to design and permit, then six to eight months to build.
 The single biggest reason projects go sideways is not the construction.
 It is starting before the project has been fully worked out on paper.
 The firms that deliver predictable results settle the cost, the layout, and the finishes before anyone starts demolition.

-This guide explains what a whole-home renovation actually involves in Naples: how long it takes, what drives the cost, why a single-source contractor changes the experience, and what tends to surface once the walls come open in an older home.
+This guide explains what a whole-home renovation actually involves in Naples: how the project gets managed day to day, what drives the cost, why coordinating design and construction under one roof changes the experience, and what tends to surface once the walls come open in an older home.
+For the complete scope of services and what's included, see the whole-home renovation service page.

 Key Takeaways

-• Older Naples homes commonly hide work that was done incorrectly or not to code, which gets corrected during the renovation.
+Older Naples homes commonly hide work that was done incorrectly or not to code, which gets corrected as part of the renovation.

 What Is a Luxury Whole-Home Renovation?

-A whole-home renovation reworks the entire house rather than a single room.
-In a luxury renovation, that usually means reconfiguring layouts, replacing systems, upgrading finishes throughout, and bringing the whole home up to a consistent standard.
-It is the most involved type of residential project short of building new.
+A whole-home renovation reworks the entire house rather than a single room: layout, systems, and finishes brought to one consistent standard from front door to back lanai.
+It is the most involved type of residential project short of building new, and unlike a room-by-room remodel, every trade and every finish decision has to be sequenced against every other one.

-Because it touches everything, coordination matters more than on a single-room remodel.
-Ryan & Voigt works across the luxury communities of greater Naples, from Old Naples to Pelican Bay, Pelican Marsh, and east to Collier Boulevard.
+Because it touches everything, coordination matters more than the construction itself.
+Ryan & Voigt renovates homes across Old Naples, Pelican Bay, Pelican Marsh, and the surrounding communities, east to Collier Boulevard.

 Two things most often extend the timeline.
 The first is discovering defects in the previous construction that have to be repaired before the new work continues.
-The second is material lead times, which fluctuate and can hold up a project if materials are not ordered on schedule.
-Ryan & Voigt monitors lead times throughout the project to ensure materials and supplies are ordered in time.
-You can see the range of completed work in the home remodel portfolio.
+The second is material lead times, which fluctuate and can hold up finish installation if selections are not locked in and ordered on schedule.
+The before and after gallery shows the range of completed work.

 What Drives the Cost, and How It Stays Under Control